 - If you can, take photos and video of the accident scene, showing the angle of the vehicles, the roadways, nearby intersections, road conditions, lighting, weather, and damages.

 - Write down what you can recall about the accident while the memory is still fresh in your mind.

 - Ask eyewitnesses for their contact information so your attorney can talk to them about the specifics of the accident if necessary.

-That means you won’t have to pay anything out of your own pocket, and it also ensures your lawyer will work hard to make sure you get all the compensation you deserve.
-The first step toward making sure your rights are protected: Schedule a free consultation and start working with an Orland car accident lawyer right away.
+That means you won’t have to pay anything out of your pocket, and it also ensures your lawyer will work hard to ensure you get all the compensation you deserve.
+The first step toward protecting your rights is to schedule a free consultation and start working with an Orland car accident lawyer.

 View the following video to understand what to expect in the initial free consultation with a personal injury lawyer.Experienced Personal Injury Attorneys Serving Orland, CA

 If you have been hurt in an accident in Orland or elsewhere in Glenn County, contact our experienced Orland personal injury lawyers today for free and friendly case advice at (530) 392-9400 or (800) 404-5400.
 See a listing of our past cases on our verdicts and settlements page.

 Editor’s Note: updated 11.2.23 Image by fietzfotos on Pixabay wa-kz cha [cs 1251]